 - Choosing a provider requires some research.
 Every tariff is different so choose according to your browsing habits.
 Look out for things like data allowance, minimum contract length and how each provider allows you to monitor your usage.

 While most laptops, tablets and smartphones come with a built-in webcam, many desktops do not.
 When shopping for a webcam for video chat or broadcasting, consider the following:

 - It is advisable to shop for a webcam with an integrated microphone.
 Whilst this is not essential, it will save you the hassle of setting up and running a separate mic.

 - If you would like to use your webcam to broadcast to sites like YouTube, shop for a webcam with the fastest frame rate that you can afford.
 30fps will produce outstanding results.

 - Webcams with glass lenses produce far superior results when compared with plastic lenses and should always be chosen by anyone in need of high-quality images.

 Software makes your computer more useful.
-Choose from a huge range that includes productivity software like Microsoft Office and photo editing packages like Photoshop and get more done.
+Choose from a huge range including productivity software like Microsoft Office and photo editing packages like Photoshop and get more done.

 Get the most out of your computer with a new keyboard, mouse, headset or stylus can greatly improve the way you interact with your computing devices.
 Shop a wide range of products to find the ones that suit your particular needs.